underdofg/nipa_test_2021/README.md

                "error": "Invalid Mandatory"
             }

 ## 2. API Update Ticket
  **Path: '/update-ticket' using POST method.**

-#### This api receive ticket information to update ticket column.
-To update ticket info send JSON boy that hvae attributes such as *"ticketStatus" , "ticketTitle" , "ticketDescription" , "ticketContactInfo"* by sending JSON into body.
+#### This api receives ticket information to update ticket column.
+To update ticket info send JSON boy that has attributes such as *"ticketStatus" , "ticketTitle" , "ticketDescription" , "ticketContactInfo"* .

 1. To update ticket info by using this api it's required "ticketId" .
 It will receive from "/create-ticket " as primary key of ticket table.
-If there's no "ticketId" this api will response error "Invalid Mandatory"
+If there's no "ticketId" this api will response error "Invalid Mandatory"  example -

+        {
+            "ticketId" : 4,
+            "ticketStatus" : "resolved",
+            "ticketTitle" : "example",
+            "ticketDescription" : "exampleDescripton2",
+            "ticketContactInfo" : "ticketContactInfo3"
+        }

-2. If update ticket status makes sure that status strings are correct.
+2. If updates ticket status makes sure that status strings are correct.
 There's only 4 types of status  - 1.pending , 2.accepted , 3. resolved , 4.rejected.
 If sending wrong status api will response error and the updating is not success example -

     Sending